-3 EASY STEPS WHEN PLANNING YOUR DATA INTEGRATION PROJECT
+3 EASY STEPS TO SUCCESSFUL DATA INTEGRATION PLANNING

 Data integration is the new black, but data integration projects can be complex.
 Many companies wish to consolidate data and decide to perform ERP CRM integrations.

 In the past, data integration was often done using direct batch interfaces.
-This meant that data was extracted to a file and then sent to the target system.
+Data was extracted to a file and then sent to the target system.
 At the same time, it was imported (via a batch job).
-This method was pretty labour intensive, especially at the programming and testing stage.
+This type of data loading can be labor intensive, especially at the programming and testing stage.

 STEP 1: Define your business processes and data integration scope

-To integrate your customer relationship management (CRM) and ERP solutions, you need to understand what your processes are and which transfers you would benefit from.
+To integrate your customer relationship management (CRM) and Enterprise Resource Planning (ERP) solutions, you need to understand what your processes are and which transfers you would benefit from.

-For example, usually the customer data in your ERP system comes from your CRM system.
-Often, ther are created in the CRM system from a lead conversion form.
-In this case, the CRM system is the data's source system.
+Often, the customer data in your ERP system comes from your CRM system which is the data source system.
+They are created in the CRM system from a lead conversion form.

 To optimize business operations, the integration would result in this data integration flow: